dilan-pauli/confluence-cli/README.md

 ### conflutil content

-Returns the list of all the pages that match the given CQL query.
+Returns the list of all the content that match the given CQL query.

 The first positional argument to this command is the CQL query.
-IE, `conflutil pages "lastModified < '2020/01/01' and space = API and type = page"` Will get all the pages that have a last modified time of older then 2020 and are in the API space.
+IE, `conflutil content "lastModified < '2020/01/01' and space = API and type = page"` Will get all the pages that have a last modified time of older then 2020 and are in the API space.
 For more information about how to use the CQL see this document: https://developer.atlassian.com/cloud/confluence/advanced-searching-using-cql/

 This command could take some time to execute if the result list from the query is large.
 It will display progress while fetching.